 - How many pages to validate.
 The maximum number of pages to validate.
 There's a limit on the pages included depending on your subscription plan, but you'll typically want to set a much lower limit.
 If you need to validate more pages than the limit on a report, consider using XML sitemaps to organize pages into sets.

-- Validate HTML and/or Accessibility.
+- Check HTML and/or Accessibility.
 Pro users can choose to include A11Y checks on top of HTML checks.